With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica. Trust me, you won’t go thirsty either.

-The all-inclusive resort has five a la carte restaurants, an international buffet, a 24-hour coffee shop, 24-hour in-room dining, a lobby bar, a disco, a swim-up bar in the pool, poolside bars, and a casual poolside grill.
+The all-inclusive resort has five à la carte restaurants, an international buffet, a 24-hour coffee shop, 24-hour in-room dining, a lobby bar, a disco, a swim-up bar in the pool, poolside bars, and a casual poolside grill.

-Portofino: Italian Cuisine And Romantic Ambiance
+Portofino: Italian Cuisine and Romantic Ambiance

-For dessert, I had the chocolate-filled cannoli.
-The chocolate filling was delicious, but the pastry tube was nothing like a traditional Italian cannolo.
-Ashley wasn’t wild about her strawberry shortcake, which she described as “cookie-like.”
+For dessert, I had chocolate-filled cannoli.
+The chocolate filling was delicious, but the pastry tube was nothing like that of traditional Italian cannoli.
+Also, my friend wasn’t wild about her strawberry shortcake, which she described as “cookie-like.”
 We also were disappointed the cappuccinos we ordered with dessert arrived much later.

-El Patio: Mexican Food And Tasty Cocktails
+El Patio: Mexican Food and Tasty Cocktails

 El Patio was not my favorite restaurant at Dreams Las Mareas, but I enjoyed the food.
-I began my filling meal with a margarita on the rocks.
+I began my filling meal with a boozy margarita on the rocks.
 The tacos, soup, and fajitas were tasty, but my favorite dish was dessert — churros served over caramel.

 We had a few issues with service during our meal.
 For example, my soup was delivered without a soup spoon.
 Since I feared the soup would cool before a server would be by to check on us, I had to hunt down one from the hostess.

 Despite the soup spoon mishap, I enjoyed El Patio for its ambiance.
 Sitting on the patio, we had views of the resort and the Mardi Gras celebration going on that night.
 We could also look into the elegant and vibrantly decorated dining room.

 Himitsu: Sushi and Asian Fusion with Hibachi Show